What is Capital Gains Tax? To understand Capital Gains Tax you need to know the difference between “income” and “capital”.

 If you are buying or selling a business or property.
 It is important to consider the CGT implications of the transaction.
 You should always consult with your accountant and lawyer if you are considering entering into such a transaction.

 We would be happy to answer any questions relating to What is Capital Gains Tax?
-Please call us on (02) 9232 8033 to discuss.
+Please call our lawyers on (02) 9232 8033 to discuss.